mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **FOURTH FRONTIER WAR**
 Lasting from 1082 to 1084, the 4th Frontier War between the Imperium and the Zhodani Consulate was over before battle orders from the Emperor reached the Imperial Admirals in the Marches.
 Sometimes known as the false war, it was largely confined to Jewell subsector and Regina subsector.
-The Battle of the Two Suns in 1084, fought be- tween Yres and Menorb in Regina subsector, resulted in an Imperial victory, and the Zhodani signed an armistice
+The Battle of the Two Suns in 1084, fought be-tween Yres and Menorb in Regina subsector, resulted in an Imperial victory, and the Zhodani signed an armistice

 that continues to this day.